erellaz/CDK14-scripts/README.md

 # Scripts to receive data from the remote telescope
 Load image metadata ->
-Move files with bad data ->
-Back logs from NINA, PHD2, and sequences ->
+Separates files with bad data, based on the metadata -> Backup logs from NINA, PHD2, sequences and other stuff -> Compress ->
-Compress ->
 Put in the sync folder ->
-Post updates to Discord at each step
+Post updates to Discord at each step.

 The data gets synced by Syncthing in the background and appears on the server side.

-Move the data to the stage folder ->
+Move the data from Sync to the Stage folder -> Decompress ->
-Decompress ->
-Copy to archive and processing according to name and working directories -> Clean up ->
+Copy to archive and split to processing directories according to name -> Clean up directories ->
-Update the cloud for each target, calling rclone via subprocess.
+Update the cloud for each target, calling rclone via Subprocess.